patching...

 While the project needs to go before government boards for approval, 10 10-feet-tall fiberglass Les Paul model guitars arrive in city.

-Ten 10-feet-tall fiberglass Les Paul model guitars arrived in Waukesha Tuesday morning as the city is planned to be the next Gibson GuitarTown.
+Ten 10-feet-tall fiberglass Les Paul model guitars arrived in Waukesha Tuesday morning as the

 The artist selection begins Tuesday, Gaffey said, and 25 artists have submitted applications to work on the guitars.